radanalyticsio/oshinko-s2i/README.md

     $ make -f Makefile.pyspark clean build

+## Git pre-commit hook to avoid committing non-zero length tarballs

+The `hooks/pre-commit` hook can be installed in a local repo to prevent commits with non-zero length tarballs in the image build directories.
+To install the hook locally do something like this:

+    $ cd .git/hooks
+    $ ln -s ../../hooks/pre-commit pre-commit

+This is recommended, since the CI tests will reject a pull request with non-zero length tarballs anyway.
+Save some time, install the hook.

 ## Using `release-templates.sh` ##

 The templates included in this repository always reference the latest